gitmmv/rsschool-cv/cv.md

-Mikhail Ivanov
+# Mikhail Ivanov
 ---
 Belarus, Minsk
-###  Contact informantion:
+##  Contact informantion:
 **E-mail**: mmvservermmv@gmail.ru;
 ***
-### Education
+## Education
-####Belarusian State Academy of Aviation
+### Belarusian State Academy of Aviation

-*Organization of traffic and provision of flights in air transport.
+*Organization of traffic and provision of flights in air transport*.
 ***
-### About
+## About
 ###### I am interested in web development because:

--* I can use my skills to create my own websites and web applications.
+- *I can use my skills to create my own websites and web applications*.

--* The ability to work remotely.
+- *The ability to work remotely*.

--* The ability to work independently.
+- *The ability to work independently*.

--* The ability to enter the lucrative technology industry.
+- *The ability to enter the lucrative technology industry*.

--* To build awesome stuff!
+- To build awesome stuff!

--* Endless opportunities for professional growth!
+- Endless opportunities for professional growth!

 ***
-#### Skill and Profciency:
+## Skill and Profciency:
 * HTML5, CSS3
 * JavaScript Basics
 * Git, GitHub